itucsdb1923/itucsdb1923/docs/source/user/index.rst

    :scale: 30 %
    :alt: home page

 You can browse lists from here.
-To get more information go to these pages.
+To get more information go to the links below.

 .. toctree::